bar181/openai-agents/modules/module5-orchestration/docs/implementation_process.md

   - Created `OrchestrationTraceProcessor` class to capture and process trace data
   - Implemented methods to store, retrieve, and visualize trace information
   - Added trace formatting utilities for hierarchical display of trace data
+  - Added a `shutdown` method for proper cleanup during application shutdown
+  - Registered the trace processor with the agents library using `add_trace_processor()`

 - Enhanced guardrails with tracing:
   - Updated input guardrails to create spans for each validation step
   - Updated output guardrails to create spans for each validation step
   - Added detailed attribute recording for guardrail operations
+  - Captured tripwire triggers and reasons in trace spans

 - Enhanced handoff agent with tracing:
   - Added tracing to agent type determination
   - Added tracing to specialized agent processing
   - Added tracing to message filtering functions
   - Recorded detailed information about handoff operations
+  - Captured decision points and routing logic

 - Updated the orchestration router:
   - Added `/traces` endpoint to retrieve all traces